ttulttul/drcleaner/README.md

 - Python 3.12 or higher
 - Perplexity AI API key (required for API calls)
 - python-dotenv (for loading environment variables from .env file)
+- pydantic (for structured data validation and parsing)

 ## Installation